12 Most-Bang-for-Your-Buck Home Improvement Projects

 Update the Bathroom

-When it comes to projects that will give you a great return when you sell your home, look no further than a minor bathroom remodel.
+When it comes to projects with a great return when you sell your home, look no further than a minor bathroom remodel.
 Give your bathroom vanity a makeover, replace the toilet and faucet if needed, update the showerhead for a better shower experience and re-caulk the bathroom tub.

 Finish the Attic